JPWORLD/monami555.github.io/_posts/2017-02-19-algorithms-revision.md

 Most important operations:

-- adding element: add at the end and move up until heap property is restored
+- **adding** element: add at the end and move up until heap property is restored
-- removing top element: remove the top, move the last one to the beginning and move it down until heap property is restored
+- **removing** top element: remove the top, move the last one to the beginning and move it down until heap property is restored

+Heap sort is actually a form of selection sort but with a better data structure.

 ### Hash tables